VinhNguyen0301/AuthenticationApp/README.md

 4. Some problems and bug need to improve

+- Add some feature in bonus point
+- Add like movie for later viewing
 - Support dark mode
-- Binding dynamic data for user repository component (followers,following, respository tab)
 - Apply typescript to code
-- Improve debounce search feature (search without button)
 - Some element in moble and tablet need improve with @media screen css
+- Remove some component and code unused

 5. Lastly, I'm really thanks for your waiting time.
 Hope we will have a chance to work togetther in the further.
 Thanks you too much for your time...